 “We are seeing a huge uptick in agents recognizing the value in using professionals for all their visual marketing needs—virtual staging, drone video and photography, virtual tours, interactive floor plans and more.
 Hiring the pros to help will continue to be less of a “nice to have” and more of a “must-have” for agents, homeowners and home seekers alike. – Brian Balduf, VHT Studios

 We have to agree with Brian.
-Infographics seem easy and all, but graphic design calls for a creative expert, thinks Graphic Designer Rob Garza.
+Infographics seem easy and all, but real estate graphic design calls for a creative expert, thinks Graphic Designer Rob Garza.
 If “there is a major difference from a $25 logo you purchased from an online site and one that has been customized for you and your businesses,” the same goes for infographics.

 With Design Pickle, you get instant access to a professional designer ready to jump into your creative ecosystem.
 The process is super simple.
 You’ll need 3 things to create your infographic:

 - The copy and data you’d like to include